Most kids have been told by their adults not to say or repeat offensive words that they may have read or heard someone else say.

 At any age, it’s hard tell the ‘whole story’ to get help if the ‘whole story’ includes words ‘we don’t say here.’
 It’s even harder if those words have gotten tangled up with feelings of isolation and shame.

-If you want young people to feel safe talking to you about the words they hear and read in the real world or online, you can take the lead in creating ways of talking with children and teens about offensive language in your home, class, or group that teaches the difference between using offensive language and talking about offensive language with trusted adults to get help and be safe.
+If you want young people to feel safe talking to you about the words they hear and read in the real world or online, you can take the lead in creating ways of talking with children and teens about offensive language in your home, class, or group that teaches the difference between using offensive language and talking about offensive language with adults kids trust to get help and be safe.

 We encourage all adults to set and uphold clear, strong boundaries about offensive language.
 Interestingly, what is considered ‘offensive’ varies from group to group, such as from school to home.
 You’ll need to be specific about what counts as offensive in your space.
 You’ll also be in a stronger position to communicate these boundaries if you can say the actual words rather than avoiding them or hinting at them.

-This calm, confident modeling also helps young people learn the difference between using words and talking about words with trusted adults to get help and be safe.
+This calm, confident modeling also helps young people learn the difference between using words and talking about words with adults they trust to get help and be safe.
 When adults will not say certain words even when they are giving guidance about safety, it’s even harder for children to learn how to say the words to get help in safety situations, and the hurting power of the words can grow.

 Your boundaries about offensive language will be more likely to support safety if you make them about how a word is used, not about place or about the ‘saying’ itself.